 In addition, you may want to look into compressed air.
 This makes use of the same ventilating and cooling principle as previously mentioned, and it works especially well with super glue.

-Whether you are a freshman in a woodshop class or a pro in the wide world of woodworking, chances are that you know that clamps are a must when working with wood.
+Whether you are a freshman in a woodshop class or a pro in the wide world of woodworking, chances are that you know that clamps like these are a must when working with wood.
 You can use this to your benefit when it comes time to dry your glue.
 The idea here is simple – more pressure will help your glue dry quicker, and so clamping your pieces together can be the perfect solution.
 When using glue within a woodshop environment, you’re generally going to be using a DIY hot glue gun as opposed to applying the super glue yourself.

 There are any number of different approaches that you can take to getting your glue to dry more quickly.
 Which of these options works best for you will depend on a variety of factors ranging from the type of glue you are using to the amount you are using to the types of surfaces you are gluing together.
 With patience, you’ll be able to select the right fast-drying solution for your needs.